 Depersonalized search tools are necessary in order to get the actual results that a new prospect would find when looking for your company or its keyword terms.
 These types of tools deactivate personalization as much as possible in order to provide you with the best view of actual rankings you would get.

-At Look To The Right, we work hand in hand with depersonalized search in order to see and analyze precisely how a search term is being ranked without all of the influencing personalization provides.
+At Look To The Right, we work hand in hand with depersonalized search tools in order to see and analyze precisely how a search term is being ranked without all of the influencing personalization provides.
 This allows us to provide a much more accurate view of the way SERPs look like when a new prospect searches for your business or associated keywords for the first time.

 Since personalized search means there isn’t always consistent search experience across users, their locations, and devices, you need to be aware of the fact that tracking your own keywords without depersonalized search will not give you an accurate picture of what every other regular user sees, which answers your question of “Why am I not seeing my keyword term number 1?”.